 If you don’t specify your qualification criteria you’ll end up with wide variations in lead quality.
 You could literally get zero qualified prospects from your campaign spend — not good.

 Remember, the more stringent your qualification criteria the higher the price.
-Beware of firms selling “qualified b2b leads” for less than $500 each — this implies substantial shortcuts somewhere.
+Beware of firms offering b2b lead generation services that sell “qualified leads” for less than $500 each — this implies substantial shortcuts somewhere.
 Ultimately, it’s the quality – not the quantity – of discovery calls that will build a healthy sales pipeline and generate high ROI your business.

 A true qualified lead is one that could purchase your offering at a reasonable price, in a reasonable time period and move the dial for your business.
 An unqualified lead not only wastes the money you spent to get it scheduled, but costs your sales or business development execs valuable time, and most importantly slows your sales growth.
 Unqualified appointments are a triple whammy!